mlnrt/pexip-logs-in-aws/README.md

 Look at this projects' wiki for more details: https://github.com/mlnrt/pexip-logs-in-aws/wiki

 # Credits
-The code of this function is based on the code written by
+The code of the Lambda functions "Pexip_Logs_Wrangling" and "Pexip_Logs_Export" is based on the code written by
   @ V.Megler
   @ Amazon.com
   @ August 2017